ayechanst/platinum-eth/plat-eth/almanacPosts/eoa.md

 ### ![balance](/images/balance.svg) Balance

-The train station can hold any amount of tokens.
+The train station can hold any amount of value.

 The balance of an account is simply a number representing the amount of value within the account.